shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 ## Goal

-In this project, I aim to predict whether an accident that happens under a specific set of circumstances will be an accident limited to *property damage* or if it will include some form of *physical injury* to the driver and passengers.
+This project aims to predict whether an accident that happens under a specific set of circumstances will be an accident limited to *property damage* or if it will include some form of *physical injury* to the driver and/or the passengers.

 ## Data

-The dataset that I am using for this project is majorly provided by the government and pertains to the city of Seattle, Washington.
-It is recent data and includes observations from 2004 to 2020.
-The number of observations (194, 6773) in the data is enough to formulate a machine learning model.
-A large majority of the feature-set contains qualitative and categorical data, which is why performing a simple *Multiple Linear Regression* or* Polynomial Regression* is not the best option.
-The target variable for this model would be the level of severity of the car accident (property damage only versus physical injury).
+The dataset that being used for this project is majorly provided by the government and pertains to the city of Seattle, Washington.
+It includes observations from 2004 to 2020.
+The number of observations in the data are enough to formulate a machine learning model.
+A large majority of the feature-set contains qualitative and categorical data, which is why performing a simple *Multiple Linear Regression* or* Polynomial Regression* is not the good option.
+The target variable for this model is the *level of severity* of the car accident (property damage only versus physical injury).

+This is the dataset in CSV format in case it needs to be viewed: (https://s3.us.cloud-object-storage.appdomain.cloud/cf-courses-data/CognitiveClass/DP0701EN/version-2/Data-Collisions.csv)

 After initial data exploration, we determined the following features to be most relevant when predicting the *Accident Severity*.
-This is the dataset in CSV format in case you want to view it: (https://s3.us.cloud-object-storage.appdomain.cloud/cf-courses-data/CognitiveClass/DP0701EN/version-2/Data-Collisions.csv)

 ### Independent Variables